 Though small in size, spending one day in Valletta is absolutely one of the best things you can do when visiting Malta.
 Packed with many historical sites, wonderful restaurants, and a vibrant nightlife, you certainly won’t be left wondering what to do in Valletta!

-Are you planning a one day in Valletta itinerary?
-Have you been?
+Are you planning to visit Valletta?
+Have any questions about this itinerary?
 Let us know in the comments!